2020PB/police-brutality/all-locations.md

 ### Police use flashbangs and tear gas on protestors | May 31st

-The video shows a certain individual trying to escape, what seems to be loud explosions.
-These loud explosions could be attributed to the tear gas and flashbangs that the police were using.
+The first-person video shows an individual running away from what seem to be loud explosions.

 id: tx-dallas-13